yordy89/serverless-tools/doc/TESTING.md

 ## Unit Test

-- All the unit tests: `npm run test-unit`
+- All the unit tests: `npm run test`